Talk to Local Advisor for Free 866-567-2055 Google Avatar Contact Us | Log Out

 Independence Village of Aurora

-Residents have vegetarian food as a menu option, the minimum allowable age of residents is 55, there is a doctor on call, a dentist visits this location regularly, the community can handle injectable medicine, this community provides complimentary transportation, and respite care is offered.
+Kosher food is provided, vegetarian food options are available for all meals, 55 is the minimum age allowed for residents, residents can self manage their diabetic care, the community can handle injectable medicine, this community provides complimentary transportation, and respite care is offered.

 Rockynol Retirement Community